I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Pow!
 Biff!
 Bam!
 Kaboom!

-1980's The Exterminator stars the late, great Robert Ginty as a shell shocked Vietnam vet who turns vigilante when a street gang cripples his old Army buddy.
-In other words, it's a low budget Death Wish wanna-be with a way bigger mean streak.
+1980's The Exterminator stars the late, great Robert Ginty as a shell-shocked Vietnam vet who turns vigilante when a street gang cripples his old Army buddy.
+In other words, it's a low-budget Death Wish wannabe with a way bigger mean streak.
 Exterminator became a grindhouse favorite due to its notorious scenes of ultra-violence involving flame throwers and industrial meat grinders, but it's actually quite tame by today's standards.
-However, its setting in the mean streets of Times Square circa 1979 provides a fascinating time capsule of a era when New York City was a lot scarier and sleazier than it is today, therefore it is still essential trash viewing.
+However, its setting in the mean streets of Times Square circa 1979 provides a fascinating time capsule of an era when New York City was a lot scarier and sleazier than it is today, therefore it is still essential trash viewing.

 Though the stereotypical movie "action hero" is an overly muscled, monosyllabic, heavily armed male, there have been a great number of action flicks with female heroines over the years,.
 These are just a drop in the bucket...

 1974's Get Christie Love! is an early example of Girl Power in the action genre.
 This made-for-TV attempt at cashing in on the then-current "Blaxploitation" cinema craze served as the pilot for a short-lived series.
-Teresa Graves is cute as "Christie"—she gets to show off some kung-fu moves and even has her own catch phrase ("You're under arrest, Sugar!") but this flick isn't nearly as violent or sleazy as a "real" Blaxploitation flick would've been.
-Sorry, Christie, but Foxy Brown or Coffy could kick your ass with one hand tied behind her back.
+Teresa Graves is cute as "Christie," showing off some kung-fu moves and she even has her own catchphrase ("You're under arrest, Sugar!") but this flick isn't nearly as violent or sleazy as a "real" Blaxploitation flick would've been.
+Sorry, Christie, but Foxy Brown could kick your ass with one hand tied behind her back.

 In 1991's A Time To Die, former adult-film queen Traci Lords plays a police crime photographer who accidentally snaps a pic of some crooked cops doing things that cops shouldn't be doing... therefore making herself the target of some very bad people.
 Traci starred in a bunch of direct-to-video crime drama/action flicks like this during the early '90s, all of which are pretty much interchangeable since all she was required to do was pout and shoot at people.